AndresHense/next-blog/pages/posts/post2.md

 2*3=6
 ```
 How it is possible to a man to wonder about the meaning of this simple expression if he does not know what the symbol 2 and the others symbols represent?
-A priori knowledge in needed then to be able to formulate question of more advanced concepts of a given body of knowledge.
+A priori knowledge is needed then to be able to formulate question of more advanced concepts of a given body of knowledge.

 But Aristotle's argument ends here.
 And I argue that this is not enough to answer the original question.
 After all being able to do something is not sufficient condition to do that something.
 There has to be something more.
 But let's assume that we already have that priori knowledge.

 ### If one has the knowledge required to ask a question, What it takes to be able to ask that question?

-Let me reframe what a question is: _a question is an action preformed by a human_.
+Let me reframe what a question is: _a question is an action performed by a human_.
 And an action only occurs when there is a **motive** to do that action.
 Now I can also reframe my original question as follows:

 ## What motivates one to ask questions?